top-sim/experiments/data_playground/data_thoughts.md

  In fact, we might as well store all the files, and just separate based on the config directory and scrub out the `.json` for the file paths.
 Then we can store original file paths and complete config data in tables.

+ The current approach is to:
+    - Store files on the